-An applicant can submit a request for density transfer by a letter to the Director of Development Services.
+An applicant can submit a request for density transfer to the Director of Development Services.
 The letter shall identify the affected areas, provide supporting reasons for the transfer and document the change(s) will be consistent with the Precise Plan and Final EIR.